-The seawater system is the engine's external cooling system.
-The seawater pump draws in water via the seawater pump intake.
-The water is then pumped through the charge air cooler and heat exchanger into the exhaust elbow where it is mixed with exhaust gases.
+The raw water system is the engine's external cooling system.
+On engines with drives, the raw water pump sucks in water via the drive, through the control system's oil cooler to the raw water pump.
+The water then passes through the raw water filter before being pumped through the fuel cooler, intercooler, engine oil cooler and heat exchanger.
+Finally the water is fed out through the exhaust elbow, where it is mixed with the exhaust gases.